rprb93/yolov5_pytorch_ros/README.md

 **Adapted by**: Raghava Uppuluri

 ## Prerequisites
-1. Have a conda environmeent
+1. Have conda installed
-2. Have ROS installed
+2. Have ROS installed + setup
-If you haven't done any of those: see [this tutorial](https://wiki.purduearc.com/wiki/tutorials/setup-ros) to do both.

 ## Quick Start